-(1) The city council may also revoke by a 1⁄2 vote a neighborhood 'council's designation as a recognized neighborhood council, after notice and a public hearing, for good cause as determined by the city council, including without limitation based upon receipt of written allegations of a failure to comply with the requirements of section 7-221 above, or a failure to act in accordance with the neighborhood council's own organizational documents.
-Any neighborhood council recognized prior to [insert date of passage of this amendment] shall not be subject to revocation of their designation as a recognized neighborhood council for failure to comply with the requirements of section 7-221 unless, within 60 days of their regularly scheduled annual meeting of the general membership in the following calendar year, they fail to provide evidence in their annual report of a good faith effort to attain compliance with the requirements of section 7-221.
+The city council may also revoke by a 2/3 vote a neighborhood 2council's designation as a recognized neighborhood councilcouncil's recognition, after notice and a public hearing, for good cause as determined by the city council, including without limitation based upon evidence presented at the public hearing that may include receipt of written allegations of a failure to comply with the requirements of section 7-221 above, or a failure to act in accordance with the neighborhood council's own organizational documents.

+(1) Any neighborhood council recognized prior to [insert date of passage of this amendment] shall not be subject to revocation of their designation as a recognized neighborhood councilrecognition for failure to comply with the requirements of section 7-221 unless, within 60 days of their regularly scheduled annual meeting of the general membership in the following calendar year, they fail to provide evidence in their annual report of a good faith effort to attain compliance with the requirements of section 7-221.

-(a) Sec.
+Sec.
 7-224. - Responsibilities of recognized neighborhood councils.
-Recognized neighborhood councils shall:

-- (1) Establish and follow a clear method for reporting to the City accurate reflections of the neighborhood's position.
-When a recognized neighborhood council presents its official position on an issue to the City, it shall be prepared to identify whether the decision was reached by the board, a poll of the general membership, or by a vote of the members at a meeting of the general membership. - (2) Notify the city council of general membership meetings at least five (5) business days in advance. - (3) Make special efforts to seek out and listen to a broad array of community opinions with regards to policy and practices that may affect the neighborhood and its residents.
+- (a) Recognized neighborhood councils shall: - (1) Establish and follow a clear method for reporting to the City accurate reflections of the neighborhood's position- on pertinent issues of concern.
+When a recognized neighborhood council presents its official position on an issue to the City, it shall be prepared to identify whether the decision was reached by the board, a poll of the general membership, or by a vote of the members at a meeting of the general membership. - (2) Notify the city council of general membership meetings at least five (5) business days in advance.

-- (4) By interaction with their members, residents, and the city, strive to engage with the community and land use planning, protect the environment, and promote the community welfare. - (5) Make efforts to foster communication between the recognized neighborhood council and city government on plans, proposals, and activities affecting their area. - (6) Use best efforts to inform members and others eligible participants in their neighborhood council boundary of current issues, and to inform themselves of the needs and desires of the neighborhood. - (A) This shall include good faith efforts to seek out and consider the positions of groups not eligible for membership, but who nonetheless have a stake in issues within the community (e.g., non-adult students or employees). - (6)(7) Strive for productive resolution of conflicts between residents of the neighborhood and proponents of development projects, including, but not limited to, through the negotiation of community benefits agreements. - (b) In addition to the above responsibilities, a recognized neighborhood council may: - (1) Submit to the City proposals and request for projects or activities needed in their neighborhood areas. - (2) Designate representatives to appear before the city council at public hearings, or subject to sponsorship by a city councilor, on matters that affect their area. - (c) The recognition of a neighborhood council shall not, under any circumstances, preclude individuals or other organizations from advocating for their interests or the interests of their community.
+- (3)(2) Make special efforts to seek out and listen to a broad array of community opinions with regards to policy and practices that may affect the neighborhood and its residents. - (4)(3) By interaction with their members, residents, and the city, strive to engage with the community and land use planning, protect the environment, and promote the community welfare. - (5)(4) Make efforts to foster communication between the recognized neighborhood council and city government on plans, proposals, and activities affecting their area. - (6)(5) Use best efforts to inform members and other eligible participantsothers in their neighborhood council boundary of current issues, and to inform themselves of the needs and desires of the neighborhood. - (7)(6) Strive for productive resolution of conflicts between residents of the neighborhood and proponents of development projects, including, but not limited to, through the negotiation of community benefits agreements. - (b) In addition to the above responsibilities, a recognized neighborhood council may: - (1) Submit to the City proposalsproposed ideas and request for projects or activities needed in their neighborhood areas. - (2) Designate representatives to appear before the city council at public hearings, or subject to sponsorship by a city councilor, on matters that affect their area.